ros2/rmw_zenoh/README.md

 Note that composable nodes should *never* call `rclcpp::shutdown()`, as the composable node container will automatically do this.

 For more details, see https://github.com/ros2/rmw_zenoh/issues/170.

+### Distros earlier than Iron (e.g. Humble) are incompatible with Jazzy and later.

+Since Iron, ROS 2 uses type hashes which means that messaging between Humble and later versions of ROS 2 [is not possible](https://github.com/ros2/rmw_zenoh/issues/425).
+Node and topic discovery will work, but messages [will be silently dropped](https://github.com/ros2/rmw_zenoh/issues/569).